-This project is centered on the detailed observation of phenomena that emerge spontaneously in Cuba from everyday social practices.
-These events are a typical tactic reaction either to precarity or a specific deficiency in the public sector.
-When there is a need, people build their own networks of productive structures outside official institutions via collaboration.
-These practices are partially related to socialist ideology.
-But they can also be easily understood as the strength of human groups once they organize to meet common goals.
+I focused this project on the detailed observation of phenomena that emerge spontaneously in Cuba from everyday social practices.
+These phenomena are a typical tactic reaction either to precarity or a specific deficiency in the public sector.
+When there is a need, people build their own utilitarian networks outside official institutions via collaboration.
+Partially related to socialist ideology, these practices can also be understood as the strength of human groups once they organize to meet common goals.

 Micro III (Pigsty)

 In the city of Nuevitas, Camagüey, there are two working-class neighborhoods known as Micro I and Micro II.
 These communities emerged during the time of the city’s industrial eclosion when the state raised two large building areas at the geographical borders of the city to host the workers that operated in the new industries.